Meghan Markle and Prince Harry Share a Romantic Public Moment on International Women's Day

 RELATED: Meghan Markle Officially Baptized Into the Church of England in Secret Ceremony

 For the special occasion, Markle continued her unpredictable style streak with an untraditional royal garment: pants!
-The Suits star wore a set of black cigarette-leg pants, matching pumps, and a navy wrap coat with white trim.
-Beneath her chic outerwear, Meghan sported a white cowl neck sweater—it's pretty cold in Birmingham, after all!
+The Suits star wore a set of black cigarette-leg pants, matching Manolo Blahnik pumps, and a J. Crew navy wrap coat with white trim.
+Beneath her chic outerwear, Meghan sported an All Saints white cowl neck sweater—it's pretty cold in Birmingham, after all!
+Markle polished off her coordinated look with a leather Altuzarra saddle bag.

+The former actress wore her long thick locks down, cascading past her shoulders in enviable dark waves.

+One day after her baptism into the Church of England, she also wore a thin silver cross bracelet on her arm.

 Prince Harry complemented his bride in a navy jacket and pants.
 The husband and wife to-be held hands as the greeted eager young fans at Millennium Point.